Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 Features to be included on this project are;

 * Image galleries using carousel.
 5 images of courses and 5 images of accommodation
-* PDF price list is linked with menu and buttons, which open in a separate tab
+* PDF price list linked with menu and buttons and opens in a separate tab
 * Online registration form (static form) that users can access from the menu bar
 * Contact form with modal that users can access from header and footer (Added as additional feature while creating the website)